nzzdev/Q-server/docs/migrations.md

       }
     }
    ```
-We simply execute all migration scripts, that's why it's important that migration scripts are sorted by version.
-It's expected that each script exports a module named `migrate` which gets an item as parameter.
-Return value of each migrate module is an object containing a flag whether the item was changed and the (modified) item itself.
+We simply execute all migration modules, that's why it's important that migration modules are ordered by version.

 ### Migration scripts
-We create one migration script file for each major, i.e. breaking, version of the tool and name it after the version we want to release, e.g. `to-v2.0.0.js`.
-As mentioned above each script file exports one `migrate` module.
+We create one migration module for each major, i.e. breaking, version of the tool and name it after the version we want to release, e.g. `to-v2.0.0.js`.
+Each module exports one `migrate` function.
 Of course it can contain several methods with different migration conditions.

-In the following example you see one `migrate` module with just one method.
+In the following example you see one migration module with just one method.
 Since we made the party name required in the schema of Q election votes tool in version v2.0.0, an item will only be migrated if it has a party without having a name.
-The expected result object containing the item (modified or not) and the isChanged flag is returned.
+The return value is a result object containing the item (modified or not) and a `isChanged` flag which is used by the handler method of the migration endpoint to reply with the appropriate response.

 ```javascript
 // contains all scripts which shall be executed to migrate to tool version 2.0.0